 However, it isn’t just the cannabinoids that may help create the entourage effect.
-Terpenes like limonene, myrcene, pinene, humulene, linalool, beta-caryophyllene, and others may also lend their beneficial properties to the overall effects of a cannabinoid routine.
+Terpenes like limonene, myrcene, pinene, humulene, linalool, beta-caryophyllene, and others may also lend their beneficial properties to the overall effects of cannabis plants like marijuana and hemp.

 Terpenes, known as terpenoids when oxidized, share a common molecular precursor with phytocannabinoids and evidence shows they can also interact with the body’s endocannabinoid system.
-Terpenes are highly bioavailable, some up to 70 percent, making them readily usable by the human body.
+Terpenes are highly bioavailable, making them readily usable by the human body.

-Over 200 terpenes have been reported so far in the cannabis plant, and many potentially display unique beneficial effects that may contribute meaningfully to the entourage effects of cannabis-based medicinal extracts.
+Over 200 terpenes have been reported so far in the cannabis plant, and many potentially display unique beneficial effects that may contribute meaningfully to the entourage effects of cannabis based extracts.
 Many terpenes and cannabinoids act as either antagonists or agonists of endocannabinoid receptors and seem to work together in a range of synergistic ways on this system of neurotransmitters.

 Can Hemp Oil Provide the Entourage Effect?

 Yes!
 Just like oil extracted from the marijuana plant, oil extracted from hemp also contains many cannabinoids, flavonoids, and terpenes, as well as essential vitamins and minerals, fatty acids, fiber, protein, and chlorophyll.
-All these components, when taken as a complete product, make hemp oil a complete supplement and encourage the entourage effect.
+All these components, when taken as a complete product, encourage the entourage effect.